Admissions

 Qualified students will be admitted regardless of race, color, national or ethnic origin, gender, age, or disability.

-• All applicants must submit an application and pay an application fee ($50 for all other programs, and $100 for EMBA programs).
+• Applicants must submit an application and pay an application fee ($50 for all other programs, and $100 for EMBA programs).

 • Baylor Graduate School accepts unofficial transcripts and test scores for application evaluation purposes.
 Should Baylor choose to extend an offer of admission, you will be notified that official transcripts and test scores must be submitted before you will be admitted and allowed to register.
 This includes official transcripts for each college or university at which a degree (bachelor’s or higher) was earned.